VisDunneRight/rel-diag_mturk/README.md

 heroku ps:restart -a rd-study
 ```

 Papertrail logging (paid)—Note that this plan has a 65MB/day limit which you can easily exceed even running 60 participants.
-Recommended to use a higher plan.
+We recommended you use a higher plan.

 ```cmd
 heroku addons:create papertrail:fixa